-Unlike most jobs, where we want to get the cutter as ‘short’ as we possibly can, for the situation we want to bring is out quite a bit.
-This is becaus we need to reach the bottom of the waste board.
+Unlike most jobs, where we want to get the cutter as ‘short’ as we possibly can, for the situation we want to bring it out quite a bit.
+This is because we need to reach the bottom of the wasteboard.

 Then adjust your cutter so it protrudes at least 1” below the front lip (as shown in the image above).

-Once your cutter is at the correct length, remember to tighten to collet!
-Then move your z-axis up, and slowly slide your gantry back towards the home position.
+Once your cutter is at the correct length, remember to tighten the collet!
+Then move your Z-axis up, and slowly slide your gantry back towards the home position.